Mexican Congress passes radical shake-up of oil industry

 After a whirlwind final passage through Congress, President Enrique Pena Nieto's bill will offer companies the chance to operate oil wells, commercialize crude and partner with state oil giant Pemex as Mexico seeks to revive flagging output.

-It aims to entice oil majors such as Exxon Mobil Corp (XOM.N) and BP Plc (BP.L) with production- and profit-sharing, service contracts and licenses.

-Mexico's two biggest parties faced down accusations they were betraying their homeland to foreign oil firms, and approved a series of changes to the constitution that could radically transform the fortunes of the world's No. 10 oil producer.
+Facing down accusations they were betraying their homeland to foreign oil majors, Mexico's two biggest parties approved a series of changes to the constitution that could radically transform the fortunes of the world's No. 10 oil producer.

-"The energy reform marks a fundamental transformation that will allow us to increase our energy sovereignty and self sufficiency in Mexico," Pena Nieto said in a Tweet after the reform's approval.

-"It will also drive productivity, economic growth and job creation in Mexico," he added.

-Pemex has struggled to exploit Mexico's oil reserves due to a lack of investment, high taxes and persistent allegations of corruption.
-Mexico's crude output peaked at 3.4 million barrels per day in 2004, and has fallen by more than a quarter.
+Pemex has struggled to exploit those reserves due to a lack of investment, a crippling tax burden and persistent allegations of corruption.
+Since peaking at 3.4 million barrels per day in 2004, Mexico's crude output has fallen by more than a quarter.

-Proponents of the reform said Mexico would fall further behind its peers without finding new investors to help exploit its deep water and subterranean oil and shale reserves.
+Proponents of the reform argued Mexico would fall further behind its peers without finding new investors to help exploit its deep water and subterranean oil and shale reserves.

 "Today, the name of the game is greater economic competitiveness," Javier Trevino, a lawmaker in the ruling Institutional Revolutionary Party (PRI) on the lower house energy committee, said in a debate that went through the night.